Information on the processes to follow if an employee, customer or visitor becomes a confirmed or probable COVID-19 case.

 - specific or additional advice will be given by public health officials of any cleaning requirements based on the extent of exposure

-- assist as required with the PHU's contact tracing process and support any staff identified as a close contact to self-isolate for 14 days
+- assist as required with the PHU's contact tracing process and support any staff identified as a contact of a confirmed case who needs to self-isolate or stay at home

 - follow PHU advice on communication with your employees and customers